mayurah/AWS-EMR-PHP/readme.md

 * Look for the clues inside clusters via  `cd /mnt/yarn/ && tree; cd /mnt1/yarn/ && tree`
 * Ensure you've S3 bucket is same region to have efficiency; and for more performance go with dedicated HDFS storage
 * To extract .GZ error logs `gunzip -d *`
+* Ensure that you have optimal memory and compute with enough number of clusters to distribute the workload with ease

 ## References